-The daily budget is how much you would want to spend every day your campaign runs.
-This prompts Facebook to reach an audience worth of your daily spending.
+The daily budget is the average amount you are willing to spend every day till your campaign runs.
+This prompts Facebook to reach an audience worth your daily spending.
 When you set the budget, Facebook shows you the estimated audience reach accordingly.
 It is the smallest part of your lifetime budget.

 Lifetime budget is your overall budget which Facebook divides somewhat evenly across your campaign dates.
-When you set a lifetime budget, Facebook will ask for campaign running dates and that’s how it calculates average spend for each day.
+When you set a lifetime budget, Facebook will ask for campaign running dates, and that’s how it calculates the average spend for each day.

-Although, it’s recommended that you set a daily budget and without limiting the campaign active dates.
-This will help you analyze the right budget for every day running of your campaign.
-Also, note that once you’ve selected the budget type in your ad set, you cannot change it later.
+Although, it’s recommended that you set a daily budget without limiting the active campaign dates.
+The daily budget will help you analyze how your ads are performing daily and the right budget for running your campaign.

-Bidding: Hundreds of thousands of advertisers use Facebook for advertising and each of them wishes to hit their target audience.
+Bidding: Thousands of advertisers use Facebook for advertising, and each of them wishes to hit their target audience.
 Here comes the role of Facebook bidding – it works as an auction.
-And to make the winning bid, you need to use the best combination of best bid, relevance score, and “estimated rate of action.”
-Unless you have prior experience, it is better to use automatic bidding which by default optimizes your bidding.
+And to make the winning bid, you need to use the best combination of the best bid, relevance score, and “estimated rate of action.”
+Unless you have prior experience, it is better to use automatic bidding, which by default optimizes your bidding.

 Ads delivery optimization

-Ad delivery decides your chosen day and time of the week.
-However, if you are using it for the first time, it is suggested to go for the “Run ads all the time” option.
-Later on, when you have your Ad data, you can analyze your best day and time to run ads.
+You can optimize your Facebook ad delivery after you have set the budget.
+However, if you are using it for the first time, it is suggested to go for the “run ads all the time” option.
+Later on, you can analyze your best day and time to run Ads when you have your Ad data.

-This is the last and most crucial step in your ad creation process.
-It’s the content of your Ads which drives the engagement you desire out of your campaign.
+This is the last and most crucial step in your Ad creation process.
+It’s the content of your Ad that drives the engagement you desire out of your campaign.
 Well, Facebook Ads content is itself a vast subject and which we shall be covering soon.
-You can choose any of your existing posts or add a new ad.
+You can choose any of your existing posts or add a new Ad.

-Remember, if every other step is going fine, it is your actual Ads that is going to affect your Ad results.
-Henceforth, it is advised to hire a content creator to create content that is both clear yet attractive.
+Remember, if every other step is going fine, it is your actual Ads that are going to affect your Ad results.
+Henceforth, it is advised to hire a content creator to create clear yet attractive content.

-Since now you have an idea of every element that goes into your ad creation, you’re good to go and click on the “Continue” button to finally publish your Facebook campaign.
+Since now you have an idea of every element that goes into your Ad creation, you’re good to go and click on the “Continue” button to publish your Facebook campaign finally.